Shopify/shopify-app-js/packages/shopify-app-express/docs/reference/processWebhooks.md

 This middleware will always respond to Shopify, even if there was an error while handling the webhook.

-:exclamation: **Important**: Shopify always fires POST requests for webhooks.
+:exclamation: **Important**: Shopify always sends POST requests for webhooks.
 Make sure you use this middleware on a `.post()` route.

 ## Parameters